Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

                 1. The user navigates to the “Map” section.
                 2. The system loads the map interface with the user’s current location and saved locations.
                 3. The user can zoom in/out or pan around the map.
-                4. The user selects a specific location or marker to view more details (e.g., addresses, user photos tagged to that location).
+                4. The user selects a specific location or marker to view more details (e.g., marker name, photo preview, option to delete marker).
             - **Failure scenario(s)**:
-                - 1a.
-The system fails to retrieve map data from the external API.
+                - 2a.
+The system fails to retrieve marker or photo data from the backend.
-                    - 1a1.
-An error message is displayed indicating that the map cannot be loaded and to check internet connection.
+                    - 2a1.
+An error message is displayed indicating that marker and photo data fetching has failed.
 4. **Receive Location Recommendation**
     - **Overview**:
         1. Receive Location Recommendation

     - **Detailed Flow for Each Independent Scenario**:
         1. **Receive Location Recommendation**:
-            - **Description**: The system provides location recommendations in notification form, based on popular spots with high user ratings or photo upvotes.
-Additionally, the user may periodically receive nearby photo spot recommendations based on their current location.
+            - **Description**: The system provides location recommendations based on previously uploaded photos and marker density.
+Once the "Recommend" button is clikced, the user receives a summary of their major photo themes and most active locations.
+The recommendation also includes a list of locations matching the user's preferences.
             - **Primary actor(s)**: User
             - **Main success scenario**:
                 1. The user clicks the button "Popular Location Notification"
-                2. The system retrieves popular locations based on user photo history location, prefer photo type.
-                3. The system displays the top location as an app notification to the user’s phone.
-More info (rating, distance, user reviews) is shown when the user clicks the notification and enters the app.
+                2. The system displays a bottomsheet with the user’s most active location and relevant tags.
+The bottomsheet also contains a list of recommended locations.
-                4. The user selects a recommended location for more details or navigation assistance.
+                3. The user selects a recommended location and the system creates a marker at the selected location.
             - **Failure scenario(s)**:
-                - 2a.
-Location services are disabled or unavailable
                 - 2a1.
+User uploads no images or creates no markers before clicking "Recommend".
-The system displays a message prompting the user to enable location services for better recommendations.
+                    - 2a1.1.
+The system displays a message prompting the user to create more markers and upload more images.
-                - 3a.
+                - 2a2.
 No relevant recommendations are available
-                    - 3a1.
-The system notifies the user that there are no current recommendations and suggests waiting longer.
+                    - 2a2.1.
+The system notifies the user that there are no relevant locations that match the user’s preferences.
                 - 4a.
 The system encounters a server error or network issue and cannot fetch recommendations.
                     - 4a1.
 The system displays an error message and prompts the user to retry later.